climatescope/climatescope.org/app/_en_country/panama.md

 In April 2016, the government of Panama submitted its Nationally Determined Contributions NDC to the United Nations.
 The NDC establishes a renewable energy generation target of 15% for 2030 and 30% for 2050.

-### Score Summary
+###Score summary

 Panama scored 1.62 in Climatescope 2016, an increase of 0.31 on its tally in the 2015 survey.
-The country climbed six places to rank 15th overall, and its highest position by far was on Enabling Framework Parameter I.
+The country climbed six places to rank 15<sup>th</sup> overall, and its highest position by far was on Enabling Framework Parameter I.

-It placed 3rdglobally on Parameter I (behind Uruguay and Rwanda) on a score of 2.32, up from 1.48 the previous year.
+It placed 3<sup>rd</sup> globally on Parameter I (behind Uruguay and Rwanda) on a score of 2.32, up from 1.48 the previous year.
 This was largely a reflection of the 546MW of new installed capacity, mainly small hydro and wind.

-Panama fell eleven places to 17th on Clean Energy Investment and Climate Financing Parameter II.
+Panama fell eleven places to 17<sup>th</sup> on Clean Energy Investment and Climate Financing Parameter II.
 Its score was supported by a high level of investment ($1.4bn) between 2011 and 2015, and a quite low (7.46%) average cost of debt in 2015.

-On Low-Carbon Business & Clean Energy Value Chains Parameter III, the country scored 1.27 and was placed 39th.
+On Low-Carbon Business & Clean Energy Value Chains Parameter III, the country scored 1.27 and was placed 39<sup>th</sup>.

-On Greenhouse Gas Management Activities Parameter IV, Panama placed 39th.
+On Greenhouse Gas Management Activities Parameter IV, Panama placed 39<sup>th</sup>.
 It has not adopted any carbon policies, but is engaged in a small number of carbon offsetting projects.